Man found dead in Lautoka

-Police are investigating the discovery of a body behind what used to be fueling station in Natokowaqa, Lautoka this morning.
+Police are investigating the discovery of a body yesterday behind what used to be fueling station in Natokowaqa, Topline Lautoka.

 Article continues after advertisement